-We made experiments for evaluating the effectiveness of our proposed interactive document retrieval with active learning of SVM in section 2.
-The document data set we used is a set of articles in ad hoc task which was widely used in the document retrieval conference 6th, 7th and 8th TREC[8].
+We made experiments for evaluating the learning performance and the retrieval performance of our proposed interactive document retrieval with SVM in section 2.
+The document data set we used is a set of articles in ad hoc task which was widely used in the document retrieval conference 6th, 7th and 8th TREC[9].
 The data set has about 530 thousands news paper articles.
 Each TREC provides 50 retrieval problems and the information of relevant documents for each retrieval problem.
 Hereafter, we call the retrieval problem "topic".
 In our experiments, 150 topics are tested.
 Each topic has three tags, which consist of a title tag, a description tag, and a narrative tag.
 The title tag has 2 or 3 terms to describe the topic.
 The description tag introduces the topic.
 The narrative tag reports the topic.
 Our experiments used 2 or 3 terms of the title tag as a query.
 And our experiments also removed the stopword and made stemming for documents and queries.

-We used TFIDF[10], which is one of the most popular methods in information retrieval to generate document feature vectors.
+We used TFIDF[11], which is one of the most popular

+methods in information retrieval to generate document feature vectors.

-The size N of retrieved and displayed documents in Step 1 in section 3 was set as 10 or 20.
-The feedback iterations m were 5 or 2.
-This situation means that a user evaluates 50 documents by getting final retrieval results.
+The size N of retrieved and displayed documents in Step 1 in section 3 was set as 10, 20, 40.
+The feedback iterations m were 1, 2, 3, 4, 5.
+This situation means that a user evaluates from 10 documents to 200 documents by getting final retrieval results.